materialsvirtuallab/garnetdnn/README.md

 ```

 All the model and scalers are in .h5 and .pkl format respectively.
-They can be loaded using keras or pickle, or they can be loaded together using using garnetdnn.util.load_model_and_scaler
+They can be loaded using keras or pickle, or they can be loaded together using garnetdnn.util.load_model_and_scaler

 - Example to load garnet unmix model and scaler